Karimgfr/Karimgfr/README.md

 # Karim Gaffiero

-## Hi All I'm a Data Scientist 👋
+## Hi All ! 👋

-Hi!
 I'm a Data Scientist with a Master’s in Applied Mathematics, Statistics, and Data Science.

 Welcome and thank you for visiting my repositories.